node-projects/web-component-designer/README.md

   * Navigate Chrome to [localhost:8000]() to see the app.

+## Using

+at first you have to setup a service container, providing services for History, Properties, Elements, ....

 ## Configuring
 **Disclaimer**: to configure the app to have other elements than the ones it already has, you should clone it, build it, and make one of the changes below.